hellofresh/klepto/README.md

   - `Name` - The table name.
   - `IgnoreData` - A flag to indicate whether data should be imported or not.
 If set to true, it will dump the table structure without importing data.
   - `Filter` - A Klepto definition to filter results.
     - `Match` - A condition field to dump only certain amount data.
-The value should correspond to an existing `Matchers` definition.
+The value may be either expression or correspond to an existing `Matchers` definition.
     - `Limit` - The number of results to be fetched.
     - `Sorts` - Defines how the table is sorted.
   - `Anonymise` - Indicates which columns to anonymise.